uwacyber/cits2006/cits2006-assessments/portfolio.md

 ## Marking Scheme

 Each activity is worth 2 marks.
 There are 50 activities, a total of 100 marks is achievable in this assessment.
-0 mark	This means you did not complete the activity (no submission/completion, or unsatisfactory attempt has been made).
+0 mark:	This means you did not complete the activity (no submission/completion, or unsatisfactory attempt has been made).
-1 mark	This means your activity completion is satisfactory.
+1 mark:	This means your activity completion is satisfactory.
-2 marks	This means your activity completion is outstanding.
+2 marks:	This means your activity completion is outstanding.